namurphy/pytest-tutorial/tutorial.md

 # pytest tutorial

 To get ready for this tutorial, please follow these instructions to [install `uv`].
-We won't use `uv` much, but it'll make a few things a lot easier.
+Using `uv` will make a few things easier.

 [install `uv`]: https://docs.astral.sh/uv/getting-started/installation